eiriklied/es6-generators/Readme.md

 pausing execution at the `yield`.

-Promises did a great job helping us with nested callbacks when doing async programming, but generators take this to a new level.
+Promises did a great job helping us with nested callbacks when doing async programming, but generators can take this to a new level.

+## Use a library

 Luckily, there are already some great libraries in place to help us with fulfilling promises, so we can focus on the code that actually does what we want.

-Lets rewrite the example above using the [co](https://github.com/visionmedia/co) library so we can focus on the get requests.
+Lets rewrite the previous example using the [co](https://github.com/visionmedia/co) library so we can focus on the get requests.

 ```javascript